Ohio: nearly 2.8 million sign up for Vax-a-Million lottery - WHIZ News

 DeWine said 2,758,470 Ohioans had registered by phone or a website for the drawing by midnight Sunday.
 Participants’ registrations make them eligible for the next four drawings.

 The winners will be announced Wednesday night at the end of the Ohio Lottery’s Cash Explosion TV show, and then each Wednesday for the next four weeks.
-The agency planned to use a random number generator to pick the winners ahead of time.
+The agency conducted the first drawing Monday afternoon at the Ohio Lottery’s draw studio in Cleveland using a random number generator to pick the winners ahead of time.
 The state must verify eligibility before confirming winners.

 Vax-a-Million is open to permanent Ohio residents who have received either the one-dose Johnson & Johnson vaccine or their first part of the two-dose Pfizer or Moderna vaccination.